pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

  # chattr +i /etc/dhcp/ /etc/dhcp/dhcpd.conf
  ```

- On the server hosting dhcp, export the DHCP configuration and lease files using NFS.
+ On the server hosting the DHCP service, export the DHCP configuration and lease files using NFS.
  ```
  # yum install nfs-utils
  ...